data-forge/data-forge-js/README.md

 ## Concatenation

-Series and DataFrames can be concatenated.
+Series and dataframes can be concatenated:

 	var df1 = ... some dataframe ...
 	var df2 = ... some other dataframe ...